-There is also an attic up a stone stairway outside the house.
-Again, it has its own bathroom and also basic cooking facilities, and from the four poster bed there are lofty views to the hills.
-It is also home to swallows and bats from April to early September and the outside door stays open all the time, allowing freedom of passage.
-It's a unique experience, and surprisingly popular, but it is an attic with an open door and swallows do chatter when they wake up.
+There is also an attic up a stone stairway outside the house with a bathroom and basic cooking facilities.
+From the four poster bed there are lofty views to the hills.
+It is also home to swallows and bats from April to early September and the outside door stays open all the time, allowing bird freedom of passage.
+It's a rare experience, and surprisingly popular, but it is an attic with an open door and swallows chatter when they wake up.

 The bedroom room was massive, full of books and reading matter, comfy and clean bed & pillows.
 An excellent recipe for a perfect nights sleep.